Simple Wire Wrapped Starfish Tutorial

 Instructions

-(Optional step) Line up wires side by side and tape together one inch to either side of the center to stabilize and hold wires flat and in place.
+- Flatten wires by drawing wire through nylon jaw pliers or your fingers. - (Optional step) Line up wires side by side and tape together one inch to either side of the center to stabilize and hold wires flat and in place. -